cran/colorSpec/README.md

 <br><br>
 The `quantity` is used to label plots, and to make sense out of the arguments in the function `product()`.
-These quantities are typically not the same as the SI quantities; they are more general.
-For details please see the **colorSpec User Guide**.

 <br><br>
 The function `invert()` implements a method in